 Fold the felt in half again, into its envelope shape and pin.
 The last step is to sew together the bottom edge, and the free side edge.
 I used a whip stitch as I thought it looked a bit more fancy.
 A straight stitch by hand or on a sewing machine would work just as well.

 Admire your finished product!
 Fill with your tickets and give as a lovely gift.
 It looks so much more special than a regular envelope and your recipient can keep their tickets safe until the big event.
 You could even ask for it back to refill for next time!

 Do you give tickets as gifts?
 If so, how would you decorate the envelope?
 I’d love some inspiration for more sewn envelopes for gift tickets.

-This blog post contains affiliate and referral links which may reward me in the event of a subscription or sale.
+This blog post contains sponsored content, affiliate or referral links which may reward me in the event of a subscription or sale.
 This doesn’t cost you any extra.
 I use these funds to feed my cat and buy more craft stuff.
 My cat and I thank you!
 For more information click here.